 Notify the Wire Service Providers identified in Table 1 that the 3% reduction in distribution voltage is no longer required.

-Notify the WSCC PNSC, BC Hydro and SaskPower that the AIES is downgrading to an Energy Emergency Alert 1.
-Select the “Energy Emergency Alert 1” comment in the shift log and post it to the web.
+Request the PNSC to downgrade the alert for the AIES to an Energy Emergency Alert 1.
+Notify BC Hydro and SaskPower that the alert for the AIES has been downgraded to an Energy Emergency Alert 1.
+Select the “Energy Emergency Alert 1” comment in the System Controller Shift Log and post it to the web.

 Return to normal dispatch priorities in the ancillary service merit order.